globocom/go-m3u8/README.md

 4. **multivariant -** Multivariant Playlist Tags (Section 4.4.6).
 - `#EXT-X-STREAM-INF`

-5. **others -** The tags in this section are "non-official" and are not listed in the RFC, e.g. tags added to the manifest by the packaging service.
+5. **others -** The tags in this section are "non-official" and are not listed in the RFC, e.g. tags added to the manifest by the live stream packaging service.
 - `#EXT-X-CUE-OUT`
 - `#EXT-X-CUE-IN`
 - Packager specific tags.